 Symptoms of Intestinal Malrotation

-Infants with intestinal malrotation can suddenly develop vomiting, diarrhea, and abdominal pain and swelling due to obstruction and these symptoms can also come and go.
+People who do have symptoms can suddenly develop vomiting, diarrhea, and abdominal pain and swelling due to blockage of the intestines.

 If the blood supply to the middle of the intestine is completely cut off because of a volvulus, sudden, severe pain and vomiting develop.

 Bile, a substance formed in the liver, may be vomited, making the vomit appear green.
-Eventually, the abdomen swells.
+Infants who vomit bile need to be seen by a doctor immediately.

 Diagnosis of Intestinal Malrotation